ImaginaryCeiling/peoplecrm/thoughts/logs.md

 I think today to get started we'll do some basic CRUD word.
 I'll try to replicate what I have going on in my notes app at the moment; lets see what happens.
 Very basic stuff; I'm talking html forms and local storage

+ok it's 2:41 am now and i need to be up at 8am so i'm going to call it from here. got the c in crud working and deployed [live](peoplecrm-plglenr2p-arnav-chauhans-projects-fbc8225a.vercel.app). will do the rest later ig

 ## 5/11/25